MEWP Safety First: Avoid Common Hazards and Accidents

 MEWP and common MEWP hazards

-Before exploring MEWP hazards and safety measures, it’s crucial to define MEWP as Mobile Elevating Work Platform, which encompasses scissor lifts, boom lifts, and similar devices used to elevate workers and tools to high, otherwise inaccessible areas.
+Before exploring MEWP hazards and safety measures, it’s crucial to define MEWP as a Mobile Elevating Work Platform, which encompasses scissor lifts, boom lifts, and similar devices used to elevate workers and tools to high, otherwise inaccessible areas.
 Recognizing common hazards such as falls, tip-overs, entrapment, and collisions is vital for effective risk mitigation and ensuring a safe work environment.

 1. Falls from Height